maalls/mecab-cli-to-php/README.md

 # Installation

-This requires mecab to be first installed.
+mecab for cli must be first installed.

 Then, using composer:
 ```